Enrollment Update: Register for spring courses or apply for Parsons Summer Intensive Studies courses now.

 All course descriptions include date ranges.
 Our online classes are typically asynchronous, meaning there is usually no specific meeting time.
 Online courses taught in synchronous mode (with live lectures and working sessions) also list time of day.

 Asynchronous classes have no specific meeting time.
 In the asynchronous format, you can watch lectures and complete assignments on your own time.
-Synchronous classes require you to be present for live lectures, discussions, or in-class assignments at a specific day and time.
+Synchronous classes require you to be present for live lectures, discussions, or in-class assignments on a specific day and time.

 If an online course includes only a range of dates (for example, August 31–November 1), that means it is asynchronous (consisting of pre-recorded lectures).
 If it includes the day of the week and time of day, that means it is synchronous (consisting of live lectures).
 Most of our adult continuing education courses are asynchronous; most of our youth and pre-college intensives and courses are synchronous.